 For me, that’s reason enough.

 ©️ Julie de Rohan 2017.

-For ideas on normalising your eating, here are 10 principles of intuitive eating.
+For ideas on finding autonomy with food, here are 10 principles of intuitive eating.